SeraVault/isotopeiq-satellite/USER_GUIDE.md

 1. **Credentials** — Create SSH keys or passwords before adding devices
 2. **Devices** — Register the hosts you want to monitor
 3. **Scripts** — Upload or write your collection and parser scripts
+4. **Script Jobs** — Compose scripts into an ordered pipeline with baseline and drift steps enabled
-4. **Policies** — Create a policy that combines devices + scripts + a schedule
+5. **Policies** — Create a policy that combines devices + Script Job + a schedule
-5. **Run** — Trigger a manual run to validate everything, then let the schedule take over
+6. **Run** — Trigger a manual run to validate everything, then let the schedule take over

 ---